oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab5bonuslabs/lab5-bonus-labs.md

 ## Task 4: Change DB System License Type.

-In this lab, we will go through how to  **Change the License Type of a VM DB System** using the OCI Console
+In this lab, we will go through how to  **Change the License Type of a VM DB System** using the OCI Console.

 To begin the process of **Changing the License Type** of a VM DB System, **open the navigation menu**.